Mobile Mechanic Car Servicing: What You Need to Know and Do

 If your appointment has been made for first thing in the morning, then there is every chance the mechanic will be on time, though keep in mind that delays can occur due to traffic, or navigating their way to an unfamiliar location.

-For appointments later in the day the mechanic could be delayed due to previous jobs taking longer than expected, or their having to travel quite some distance to get from one job to another.
+For appointments later in the day, the mechanic could be delayed due to previous jobs taking longer than expected, or they're having to travel quite some distance to get from one job to another.

 But we’d hope that the mechanic contacts you in the case of any delays.